-Professional Memberships (CVSA, Pre-Clearance System, etc.):
+Professional Memberships (CVSA, NORPASS, etc.):

 Continued membership in the Commercial Vehicle Safety Alliance - CVSA (\$7,800) allows the Lead Agency to keep up to date in the pursuit of uniformity, compatibility and reciprocity of commercial vehicle inspections, and enforcement activities throughout North America and the promotion of commercial motor vehicle safety and security.

-Pre-clearance System - (\$5,000) will allow Alaska-based carriers that have safe and legal participating commercial vehicles to bypass weigh stations within the state and other member states.
+Continued membership in the North American Preclearance and Safety System - NORPASS (\$15,000) allows Alaska-based carriers that have safe and legal participating commercial vehicles to bypass weigh stations within the state and other member states.